OCA/connector-interfaces/base_import_connector/README.md

 * The number of lines per chunk is currently hard coded to 100.
   If this proves to be an issue, it is easy to add an option to let the user choose the chunk size.
+* Validation cannot be run in the background.
-* There are no tests.
+* There are not enough tests:
+  I don't know how to force jobs to run from test (yet).

 Credits
 =======